tytydraco/yessleep/out/You_dont_have_to_go_anywhere_to_find_the_most_terrifying_place_in_my_town_It_comes_to_you.md

 Now, at least in my town, any escalator, elevator, or set of stairs you take down could bring you down here instead of where you were intending to go.
 It doesn't matter where you are, or where they usually lead.
 One of my classmates once claimed that he was just going downstairs in his house, but upon reaching the last step before the bottom, instead of his living room, he was staring into the basement of the store.
 I believe him, too – because his story lacked the bravado of others I've heard, you could tell he was deeply afraid.
 He also mentioned things that I now know to be true from my own experience, like the smell of old and decaying things, the odd stale breeze that emerges like a sigh from deep within the windowless store.

-There are some steps you can do to increase your odds of finding this place, but I’m not going to share those here – I don’t need that on my conscience.
+There are some steps you can take to increase your odds of finding this place, but I’m not going to share those here – I don’t need that on my conscience.

 For my entire life, it’s just been a given that you always have to be vigilant and pay close attention to where you are, because rumor has it that if you take both feet off the stairs, you’re stuck here forever.